Pearl Izumi Launch Mountain Bike Shorts Review

 From previous experience and because I fell on the border of small and medium I ordered up a size in the shorts – I’m a size 4 and ordered a medium.
 The fit was great for both the liner and the baggy with a little bit of adjustment on the baggy.
 The cut was simple, but ended up being very flattering, unlike most mountain bike shorts.

-Overall, there shorts would be darn near perfect if they just had something to keep the legs of the liner in place while riding.
+Overall, these shorts would be darn near perfect if they just had something to keep the legs of the liner in place while riding.

 The Launch Mountain Bike shorts come in men’s and women’s.